enix/ansible-proxmox-ve/README.md

 This roles comes preloaded with almost every available default.
 You can override each one in your hosts/group vars, in your inventory, or in your play.
 See the annotated defaults in `defaults/main.yml` for help in configuration.
 All provided variables start with `proxmox_ve__`.

-- `proxmox_ve__enterprise` - enable or not the enterprise subscription for Proxmox VE. default: false
+- `proxmox_ve__enterprise` - enable or not the enterprise subscription for Proxmox VE. default: false.
+- `proxmox_ve__net_ovs` - enable OpenVswitch network configuration on host, default: false.
+- `proxmox_ve__net_template` - template used for `/etc/network/interfaces` configuration on the host, default: interfaces.j2.
+The path can be either changed or overloaded in your playbook.
+The default template only provide a basic bridge configuration.

 Dependencies
 ------------